Common Types of Car Accidents in San Antonio

 What Damages Can an Injured Person Recover for Auto Accident Injuries?

-A driver or passenger who is injured in an accident in San Antonio may receive an award based on three damage categories: Compensatory, general, and punitive.
+A driver or passenger who is injured in a car accident in San Antonio may receive an award based on three damage categories: Compensatory, general, and punitive.

 Juries calculate compensatory damages based on an injured person’s medical expenses and income loses.
 A settlement or judgment may also include a total for projected future expenses.
 Compensatory damages include: